Supervision of PhD students

 Benefits of the Assistant Supervisor role

-The role of Assistant Supervisor is not essential to a supervisory team (many students do not have an Assistant Supervisor), but it can bring clear benefits to all invovled.
+The role of Assistant Supervisor is not essential (many students do not have an Assistant Supervisor), but it can bring clear benefits to all involved.

 We listed some of these benefits below, which reflect the feedback we received from postdocs, students and supervisors involved in the pilot.

 Process to be appointed as an Assistant Supervisor